SemanticLab/data-export-wiki-ttl/README.md

 # Semantic Lab Wikibase RDF Data Dump

-This data is a direct dump of the Wikibase Triple Store which is stored in the [Wikidata Data Model](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format)
+This data is a direct dump of the [Semlab Wikibase](https://base.semlab.io/) Triple Store which is stored in the [Wikidata Data Model](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format)

 The name spaces used:
 ```